 Grab your camera and get some Insta-worthy shots of driftwood, sunsets, and seascapes from the beach.
 Head up onto the bluffs above to hike the trails along the cliff edge.

-The Visitor’s Center for the Mendocino Headlands State Park is close to Portuguese Beach.
-Pop in to get further information and maps of the park.
+The Mendocino Headlands State Park Visitor Center is located near Portuguese Beach.
+Stop in for further information and maps of the park.

 Temple of Kwan Tai